-Apply the calibration gas concentration to the sensor (50% FS of the desired range of H_2S).
-The display will change from "AC" (Automatic Calibration) to "CP" (Calibration in Progress) indicating that the sensor is responding to the calibration gas (Figure 14).
+Apply the calibration gas concentration to the sensor (usually 50% LEL of the desired gas).
+The display will change from "AC" (Automatic Calibration) to "CP" (Calibration in Progress), indicating that the sensor is responding to the calibration gas (Figure 14).

-Figure 14: Calibration in Progress Mode
+Figure 14: Calibration In Progress Mode

-After three to five minutes, the display will change from "CP" to "CC" (Figure 15), indicating that the calibration is complete.
+After one or two minutes, the display will change from "CP" to "CC" (Figure 15), indicating that the calibration is complete.